QLD Hospital Worker Tests Positive As Mask Mandate Returns

 Dr Gerrard said there are various health care venues statewide that continue to be impacted by the spread.

-"These include the North West Private Hospital in Brisbane, Toowoomba Hospital, Princess Alexandra Hospital [in Brisbane], Blue Care Homefield residential aged care facility in Mackay, and at least one general practice in Brisbane."
+"These include the North West Private Hospital in Brisbane, Toowoomba Hospital, Princess Alexandra Hospital [in Brisbane], Blue Care Homefield residential aged care facility in Mackay, and at least one general practice in Brisbane," he said.

 All unvaccinated residents are now banned from entering non-essential settings such as Cafes, Pubs and Cinemas.